segmentio/segment-docs/src/privacy/reconcile-consent.md

 ## Reconcile consent category trait conflicts

-Segment detects when there are conflicting consent categories for a user and
+Segment detects when there are conflicting consent categories for a user and reconciles them according to the following table:

 <!--- ask Emma about table/edge cases --->